Farm and Land Conditions

 Cows can save the planet

 These farming practices show that cows in sustainable, pasture-based systems do save the environment and the climate as Joanne S. Grohman explained in an article.
 According to the article below a resting period of several months allows the grass to grow taller, shuts out the weeds and encourages the growth of diverse grasses.
 This is a benefit to farmer and environment as there is no need for fertiliser or feeding grain to the animals because they can get all the nutrients from what they graze.
-The animals can get a variety of nutrients and minerals from grass in this system because it is more nutritious than the industrial system, who resort to chemical fertiliser that decreases organic matter in the soil, see the article below for more information.
+The animals can get a variety of nutrients and minerals from grass in this system because it is more nutritious than the industrial system, who resort to chemical fertiliser that decreases organic matter in the soil.
 According to a 2007 study these improved grazing methods can mitigate around 90% of agriculture's contribution to climate change.

 For a more in-depth look into why cows can save the planet, listen to this podcast with Judith D. Schwartz, who is the author of Cows Save The Planet.
 She is an expert in Environmental Economics and is devoted to sharing her knowledge about cows, soil and the restoration of the earth's ecosystem.
 She discusses why cows are going to save the planet, the parallels between our gut and our health and what grass-fed means for the earth.